-a.
-By a majority vote of City Council to initiate a zoning map amendment; or b.
-By a petition provided to the Planning Department signed by property owner(s) representing at least 51% of the land area and at least 51% of the lots within the proposed district.
+- a.
+By a majority vote of City Council to initiate a zoning map amendment; or - b.
+By a petition provided to the Planning Department signed by 51% of property owners within the geographic area of the proposed district.

 2. Zoning Map Amendment and NCP